tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 ### 2.1 Characteristics of the Tests (non-normative)

-The scope of each test is largely provided by the bdqffdq:Specification.
+The scope of each BDQ Core Test is largely provided by the bdqffdq:Specification.
 The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) used in the Specification are included in the "Information Elements".
-The Specification also includes references to external (to the Darwin Core standard: Wieczorek et al. 2012) authorities that are required to implement the test, for example, references to an ISO standard.
-Such authoritative references are listed under "Source Authority" with a link to the authority and optionally, a link to a specific online resource required for the implementation of the test.
+The Specification also includes references to external (to the Darwin Core standard: Wieczorek et al. 2012) authorities that are required to implement the Test, for example, references to an ISO standard.
+Such authoritative references are listed under "Source Authority" with a link to the authority and optionally, a link to a specific online resource required for the implementation of the Test.

-Each test is defined to operate on a SingleRecord or a MultiRecord.
-The framework allows for MultiRecord tests able to identify outliers within a data set, or other tests that look across data values in a MultiRecord to evaluate data quality.
-No BDQ Core tests have been defined to use data in other records within a data set to evaluate the quality of data in a SingleRecord.
-The only MultiRecord Tests included in BDQ Core accumulate the outputs of other tests.
+Each BDQ Core Test is defined to operate on a SingleRecord or a MultiRecord.
+The framework allows for MultiRecord Tests able to identify outliers within a data set, or other Tests that look across data values in a MultiRecord to evaluate data quality.
+No BDQ Core Tests have been defined to use data in other records within a data set to evaluate the quality of data in a SingleRecord.
+The only MultiRecord Tests included in BDQ Core accumulate the outputs of other Tests.

 ### 2.2 Types of Tests (non-normative)

-The concept of 'tests' in the context of this standard include four distinct types: Validation (bdqffdq:Validation); Issue (bdqffdq:Issue); Amendment (bdqffdq:Amendment) and Measure (bdqffdq:Measure).
+The concept of 'Tests' in the context of BDQ Core include four distinct types: Validation (bdqffdq:Validation); Issue (bdqffdq:Issue); Amendment (bdqffdq:Amendment) and Measure (bdqffdq:Measure).

-Each bdqcore: test is an instance of a subclass of bdqffdq:DataQualityNeed (e.g. bdqffdq:Validation) composed with an instance of a subclass of bdqffdq:Method (e.g. bdqffdq:ValidationMethod) composed with an instance of bdqffdq:Specification.
-When run by an implementation, each bdqcore: test can produce a data quality report consisting of bdqffdq:Assertions.
+Each bdqcore: Test is an instance of a subclass of bdqffdq:DataQualityNeed (e.g. bdqffdq:Validation) composed with an instance of a subclass of bdqffdq:Method (e.g. bdqffdq:ValidationMethod) composed with an instance of bdqffdq:Specification.
+When run by an implementation, each BDQ Core Test can produce a data quality report consisting of bdqffdq:Assertions.
 See the diagrams and further information in the [bdqffdq: Framework Guide](../guide/bdqffdq/index.md).

 #### 2.2.1 Validation Tests (normative)